Use chart widgets

 You can add a chart based on a table of data from a sheet.

-Learn more about creating a chart widget for your dashboard in Compare Data with a Chart.
+Learn more about how to create a chart widget for your dashboard in Compare data with a chart.

-Switch how columns and rows are plotted on your chart
+Switch how columns and rows are plotted on your chart.Toggle on/off Switch rows/columns.

-Change the colors of data or add labels to data plotted in your chart
+Change the colors of the data or add labels to the data plotted in your chart.

 Expand the Series section and choose which item to apply formatting to.

-Note that the Default option will apply to all data in the chart.
+Note that the default option applies to all data in the chart.

-Edit the interaction of the widget (interaction is what happens when you click the widget)
+Edit the interaction of the widget (interaction is what happens when you select the widget).Expand the Widget behavior section.
+You can choose the action you wish to happen when selecting the widget.

 Frequently Asked Questions

-When there are integer values in the top row of your data, the Charts widget will assume these values are meant to be plotted and use the column names as labels instead.
-If you want to force the use of the data in the top row of your table as labels, uncheck Use column names as labels.
+When integer values are in the top row of your data, the charts widget assumes these values are meant to be plotted and uses the column names as labels instead.
+To force the use of the data in the top row of your table as labels, uncheck Use column names as category labels.

 Can a chart be created from data in more than one sheet?